 Bullet titles are used as an opportunity to present the features and benefits of your product.
-It is essential to break down the information, so it's manageable for the audience to read.
+It is essential to break down the information so it's manageable for the audience to read.
 This way, the bullet points can effortlessly supply the buyers' information to make their decision to buy the product.
-Optimized bullet points not only earn more conversions, but they also increase your listing's relevance to searches.
+Optimized bullet points not only earn more conversions but also increase your Amazon listing's relevance to searches.

 When a buyer reads a listing's description, it means that there's something about the listing that has caught their attention, therefore, already one step towards making a sale.
 An effective product description would secure that sale by telling a story inadvertently letting the buyer know why they need your product and the different things they can do with the product.
 The description also justifies the price and why the product is worth buying.
 However, it would be best to remain honest and not raise expectations that your products cannot meet.

-The backend search terms are a great place to stuff your keywords and place misspellings or slangs in the product's niche.
-This is because the keywords placed on the back end are those that will never be seen on your page but will increase traffic and still rank for them.
-This part helps you avoid stuffing too many keywords on your product listing's description and keeping the copy of your product clean.
+The backend search terms are a great place to stuff your keywords and place misspellings or slang in the product's niche.
+This is because backend keywords are not visible on your page but are still crawled by Amazon's algorithm.
+This part helps you avoid keyword stuffing on your product listing's description and keeping the copy of your product clean.

 For example, if you sell a 'string of lights' and only use these words for your keywords, you could lose many potential purchases.
 This is because a lot of people don't search for strings of lights exclusively.
 Some people search for light strings, Christmas lights, patio lights, or light strands instead of the term "string of lights."
 Instead of missing these terms, they can be placed on the backend.

 The secret to a compelling title is how you arrange these elements along with additional target keywords.
-Keyword choice and arrangement can drastically influence sales and search ranking.
+Keyword research and placement can drastically influence sales and search ranking, which makes for an effective SEO strategy.
 Place the most critical keywords in first and strategically place them before each character breakpoint in the title.
-Use as many relevant keywords as possible for your listings to show up despite variations.
+Use as many relevant keywords as possible for your Amazon listing to show up despite variations.

 What first captures a buyer's attention other than the title is the feature photo.
 A customer is more likely to be convinced to buy a product that they can see.
-This is why it is essential to take advantage of the photo provisions in the listings.
-Ensure that you include clear photos, from multiple angles, and emphasize angles or features that you want to highlight.
+This is why it is essential to take advantage of the product image provisions in the listings.
+Ensure that you include clear photos from multiple angles and emphasize angles or features that you want to highlight.
 Amazon usually uses pictures with a white background, but it is only required for the feature image (the first photo).
 You can opt to include lifestyle photos in the mix to give the buyers a better idea of how the products will look like in real life.

 Remember that an effective product listing is a product description that tells a story with a strong and direct call to action (e.g., Buy Now, etc.).
-Like any investment, finding time to understand Amazon Search Engine Optimization and applying it on your page can take you steps closer to becoming a successful entrepreneur.
+Like any investment, seeking the help of SEO professionals or finding time to understand Amazon Search Engine Optimization and applying it on your page can take you steps closer to becoming a successful entrepreneur.